janm31415/meshscript/README.md

     	(load-mesh "stlfile.stl") loads the STL file and returns an id.
 Similarly (load-mesh "objfile.obj") loads an OBJ file and returns the id.
-Other input mesh formats that are implemented are PLY and OFF.
+Other input mesh formats that are implemented are PLY, OFF, and TRC.

     NAME
     	load-morphable-model